skirdey/boss/README.md

     FINAL_COMPLETION = "Final_Complition"
 ```

-### State Transitions

-1. **Created → In_Progress:** When a task is assigned to an agent.
-2. **In_Progress → Completed_Step:** Upon successful completion of a step.
-3. **In_Progress → Failed:** If a step fails after retries.
-4. **Failed → Awaiting_Human:** If the system cannot automatically resolve the failure.
-5. **Completed_Step → Completed_Workflow:** When all steps are successfully completed.
-6. **Any State → Paused:** If the task is manually paused.
-7. **Any State → Final_Complition:** After final evaluation of the task.

 ## License

 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

----

-## Additional Notes

-- **Logging:** BOSS and agents use Python's `logging` module for detailed logs.
-Customize logging levels and formats as needed.
-- **Extensibility:** The modular design allows for easy integration of new agents and expansion of capabilities.
-- **Error Handling:** Comprehensive error handling ensures that failures are managed gracefully, with opportunities for retries or human intervention.